sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 In service of this course's journey toward successively more fun compiler hacking, we set out to rectify this \"oversight\".

 The Bril ecosystem is centered around a JSON-based intermediate language that represents functions, labels, and instructions.
-In addition, Bril includes two _front-ends_ to make for a more ergonomic programming experience---users can compile from either a more concise text-based syntax or a restricted subset of TypeScript.
+In addition, Bril includes two _front-ends_ to make for a more ergonomic programming experience—users can compile from either a more concise text-based syntax or a restricted subset of TypeScript.
 For our project, we decided to focus our scope on simple function calls (without first-class functions) in favor of updating the full Bril stack.

 [adrian]: https://www.cs.cornell.edu/~asampson/